elixir-lang/elixir-lang.github.com/_posts/2016-07-14-announcing-genstage.markdown

 ## Background

-One of the original motivations for [creating and designing Elixir was to introduce better abstractions for working with collection](https://www.youtube.com/watch?v=Lqo9-pQuRKE).
-Not only that, we want to provide developers interested in manipulating collections with a path to take their code from eager, to lazy, to concurrent and then distributed.
+One of the original motivations for [creating and designing Elixir was to introduce better abstractions for working with collections](https://www.youtube.com/watch?v=Lqo9-pQuRKE).
+Not only that, we want to provide developers interested in manipulating collections with a path to take their code from eager to lazy, to concurrent and then distributed.

 Let's discuss a simple but actual example: word counting.
 The idea of word counting is to receive one file and count how many times each word appeards in the document.
 Using the `Enum` module it could be implemented as follows: